-It's a change manifested in the interdependent partnerships and multipurpose spaces springing up globally.
+It's a change that's manifested in the interdependent partnerships and multi-purpose spaces springing up globally.

-Deliveroo (a UK food delivery service), for instance, blazed the trail for on-demand groceries57 by teaming up with 7-Eleven and Marks & Spencer to bring safety and convenience to Hong Kong shoppers.
+Deliveroo, for instance, blazed the trail for on-demand groceries57 by teaming up with 7-Eleven and Marks & Spencer to bring safety and convenience to Hong Kong shoppers.

 Kroger piloted a partnership with Indianapolis-based startup, ClusterTruck, to run kitchens inside its stores and offer restaurant-grade food for pick-up or delivery58.
 In an industry that's expected to be worth \$21.6 billion in 202259, this level of collaboration will be a critical aspect of postpandemic recovery for many businesses.
-Even in manufacturing, the benefits of cooperation became clear in the early days of the crisis when carmakers like Ford, General Motors and Jaguar Land Rover struck deals with global healthcare partners, which meant repurposing their plants for mask and ventilator production at scale.
+Even in manufacturing, the benefits of co-operation became clear in the early days of the crisis when carmakers like Ford, General Motors and Jaguar Land Rover struck deals with global healthcare partners, which meant repurposing their plants for mask and ventilator production at scale.

-Such unlikely alliances are simultaneously optimizing precious real estate and revolutionizing the ways businesses streamline supply to meet demand together, and it has blown the potential for more global partnerships and, indeed, better offshore talent acquisition wide open.
+Such unlikely alliances are simultaneously optimising precious real estate and revolutionising the ways businesses streamline supply to meet demand together.
+It has blown the potential for more global partnerships and, indeed, better offshore talent acquisition wide open.